 LOCATION: DERBY, KS

 To accommodate a growing member base and shifted emphasis to daily use activities, the Derby Recreation Commission decided to repurpose existing space instead of adding to their facility.

-The center did not close during construction and the daily challenge of keeping members safe was priority.
-Simpson Construction Services created a phased approach which temporarily closed one area for remodeling, while keeping others open, so activities could proceed as scheduled.
-Constant communication, redirected activities and temporary entry points kept the job on track.
+The center did not close during construction and the daily challenge of keeping members safe was a priority.
+Simpson Construction Services created a phased approach which temporarily closed one area for remodeling while keeping others open, so activities could proceed as scheduled.
+Constant communication redirected activities, and temporary entry points kept the job on track.